rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 #### **3. Bringing up the AI Lab symbolic software suite on the Jetson AGX Orin: To Graal and beyond**

 My turn in the great 2022 AGX Orin Developer Kit launch/delivery queue came in early June, so initial hardware/OS setup had to precede new symbolic applications installations on the latest Ubuntu 20.04 ARM/aarch64 L4T operating system.

 The first big difference from prior AGX Xavier installations, when L4T and JetPack 4.# were installed via serial connection with a Xeon/Ubuntu workstation running NVIDIA SDK Manager.

 The basic Ubuntu/L4T system came preloaded on the Orin DK eMMC, and initial familiar OS configuration, networking and account setup only required keyboard, mouse, DP-capable VESA monitor on first power-up.

 Then, after
- sudo apt update && sudo apt upgrade of this initial setup, the new JetPack 5 software suite then 	only required sudo apt install nvidia-jetpack for direct installation.
+ sudo apt update && sudo apt upgrade

+of this initial setup, the new JetPack 5 software suite then 	only required sudo apt install nvidia-jetpack

+for direct installation.

 Unfortunately, this command failed with an error when first run.

 Fortunately, attention had been directed to this in the NV Developer Jetson Forums https://forums.developer.nvidia.com/t/apt-install-cuda-profiler-api-11-4-failed/218634/19.

-A recommended archive version number edit (34.0 to 34.1) was easily applied to setup configuration files (etc/apt/sources.list), and the apt install of JetPack 5.0 then went as expected
+A recommended archive version number edit (34.0 to 34.1) was easily applied to setup configuration files (etc /apt/sources.list), and the apt install of JetPack 5.0 then went as expected

 The evolution of direct JetPack installation and upgrades from apt archives seemed worth sustaining in installing and maintaining  the Java base system. sudo apt install default-jdk